 We’re growing, we’re building our Client base, we need Rads to read more studies… that makes it so tempting to click on the email that comes in offering access to the database of thousands of Urgent Care Centers looking for a teleradiology provider, or Radiologists looking for teleradiology work….
 Don’t Do It!
 Don’t get caught in a phishing net!

 Even though your computer is behind a locked door it can be hacked while you are on the Internet.
-Here are some tips to protect yourself, courtesy of Ralph Horne of Computer Blue Technologies.
+Here are some tips to protect yourself, courtesy of Byron Hurlock of Computer Blue Technologies.

 - Make sure your Microsoft Windows updates are running and up to date – type in Windows update at your search bar next to the start button

 - Make sure you have a paid anti-virus on your computer.
 Examples include McAfee, Norton Internet Security, or Kaspersky.
 Free ones are OK but paid ones are always updating their definitions 24/7 – 365.
 If you are on Windows 10 turn on Windows Defender, it’s free and effective.

 - Add a secondary Malware scanner – the reason for this is there are companies whose only business is protecting against malware.
 Malwarebytes is a secondary scanner that protects against zero-day attacks

 - Be careful what you click on.
 This malware was distributed by phishing emails.
 You should only click on emails that you are sure came from a trusted source

 - Be sure to back up all your computing devices.
 Regularly backing up your devices helps you recover your information should your computer become infected with ransomware